 #6.
 Laguna de Apoyo

-There’s no real reason to visit Laguna de Apoyo, unless you’re after a low-key, resort-style retreat.
+Well there’s no real reason to visit Laguna de Apoyo, unless you’re after a low-key, resort-style retreat.

 There are several nice hostels to stay at along the lake, which offer meals, drinks, volleyball, use of kayaks & private beaches.
 Just as well you don’t need to leave, as there’s not much to see & do around anyway.